|Nutrition Facts (per serving)|

 The type of rice used to make pilaf varies along with the recipe, but most consider long-grain basmati rice a perfect choice.
 In this recipe, chickpeas offer fantastic flavor and texture and the use of canned chickpeas takes an already simple recipe to another level of ease.
 Try some with your next meal of chicken or lamb.
 Nothing goes more perfectly together!

-- After twenty minutes, remove from heat and let sit, covered, for 3-5 minutes.
+After twenty minutes, remove from heat and let sit, covered, for 3 to 5 minutes.

 Remove lid and fluff with a fork.
 Serve immediately.